GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/3_Velvet.md

 - ```-f {[-file_format][-read_type] filename}``` is just the input line you would have put into velveth

 #### Some details on Velvetoptimiser
-- The optimisation function used for k-mer choice is by default using 'n50' but this can be changed with the flag ```--optFuncKmer```
+- The optimisation function for k-mer choice uses 'n50' by default but this can be changed with the flag ```--optFuncKmer```
+- The optimisation for coverage cutoff uses 'the total number of bases in large contigs' by default but can be changed with ```--optFuncCov```
 - This time we are just using the default range of hash values (or k-mer), which are set at strating hash value of 19, end hash value of 31, and the steps in the hash search being 2 (this program will use all these values to try and find the most optimal hash size)
  	-  In our workshop, the optimal hash value was determined to be 25
 - The flag ```-shortPaired``` represents that illumina paired-end reads are used